corespring/heroku-helper/README.md

 ### Release Notes

+#### 0.4
+- Set env vars and push now set the vars via the rest api.
+This means that multiple changes can be applied for only one release.
+- Re-implemented the Rest Client using Dispatch

+#### 0.3

 #### 0.2
 - When pushing env vars are automatically set (like calling `set-env-vars` then `push`).
 - When setting env vars - remove all the current vars before setting.